ahmadshakil/llm_learning/Readme.md

 # Program

-A software program is a set of instructions written in a programming language that tells a computer how to perform specific tasks.
+- Collection of instructions directing a computer to perform tasks.

-# LM (Language Model)

-LM is a Program?
+- Processes input and produces output based on explicit rules.

+- Follows step-by-step instructions from a programmer.

-A Language Model (LM) is a computer program that takes input and creates output
+# Language Model (LM)

-But the way it works is completely different from a normal (traditional) program.
+- A type of program that learns patterns from large text data.

+- Generates or predicts language instead of following explicit rules.

+- Infers context to produce human-like responses.

 # LM vs Traditional Program (Simple Comparison)